Jeannie Chan: Relationship

+In December 2015, Chan admitted that she was in a relationship with Arnaldo Ho, the son of Macau casino tycoon Stanley Ho, but announced their break up in July 2016.

 Business

 In March 2017, Jeannie and her best friend, Anna, established an online jewellery brand called, Onliest & Co.
-She advertised her jewellery through Instagram posts, attracting worldwide customers.
-In December, they launched a HMV flagship store in Causeway Bay.
+In December, they launched a HMV flagship pop up store in Causeway Bay.